Toparvion/jmint/README.md

 - labeled continue and break statements;
 - references to generic type parameters (like T in method `T <T> nvl(T t)`);
 - references to static methods or variables imported on demand (i.e. like `java.lang.Double.*`; it should be replaced with separate single imports);
+- implicit boxing/unboxing of primitive types (it must be replaced with explicit ones);
+- invoking methods with listing-like varargs passing (it must be replaced with explicit array);
 - _there are likely some other limitations; if you find one please share it with fellow users via Github issues._

 The reasons explanation is beyond this document; you may see [Limitations](https://jboss-javassist.github.io/javassist/tutorial/tutorial2.html#limit) chapter of Javassist Tutorial for more info.